 Those seeking to be Lean should make every effort to ensure their processes are standardized.

-Lean principle #3: Create flow
+Principle #3: Create flow

 Identifying and removing waste is only half the work.

-If you’ve been wasting a lot of resources by keeping an unnecessarily large inventory, you can’t just say “we’ll keep less inventory” — that’s half the work.
+If you’ve been wasting a lot of resources by keeping an unnecessarily large inventory, you can’t just say “We’ll keep less inventory” — that’s half the work.

 Instead, you need to take a systemic approach to reevaluating and reconfiguring your inventory management.

-If you’re renting a needlessly large storage facility and you start keeping less inventory, your storage facility should be made to reflect this change.
+If you’re renting a large storage facility and you start keeping less inventory, your storage facility should be made to reflect this change.
 After all, keeping storage space is expensive in and of itself.

-Alternatively, if you’re making cars and you’ve discovered that the production line moves the chassis around too much, you can’t just stop moving the chassis — this would bring production to a complete halt.
+Alternatively, if you’re making cars and you’ve discovered the production line moves the chassis around too much, you can’t just stop moving the chassis — this would bring production to a complete halt.

 Instead, you need to create a new production line that will maximize the value flow without unnecessary movement.

-Lean principle #4: Establish pull
+Principle #4: Establish pull

 Just in case you’re unfamiliar with the terminology of pull and push systems, here’s a brief explanation: